 "Beautify Bowling Green" Concrete Planter Project: Part of our "Downtown Marketplace" Project

-12 Large (3'x3'x3') concrete planters are being built that will have large posts installed inside along with dirt and flowers!
-"Beautify Bowling Green" Banners and hopefully some hanging flower baskets will adorn the posts.
-We are also thinking of adding some colorful murals to the planters that boast Bowling Green History.
-We will be offering sponsorship opportunities for businesses to get their logo on some of the banners. $450 for 4 years.
-Get on the list now to be a sponsor!
-We hope to eventually see these all over the city Bowling Green!
+12 Large concrete planters have been constructed with large posts installed inside along with dirt and flowers!
+"Beautify Bowling Green" Banners and eventually some hanging flower baskets will adorn the posts.
+We also hope to add colorful murals to the planters that boast Bowling Green History.
+We will be offering $450.00 banner sponsorships for 4 years that will help cover the cost of keeping flowers planted and maintained.
+Get on the wait list now to be a sponsor!
+We hope to eventually see these all over the city of Bowling Green!